karrot-dev/yunity.org/user/pages/10.heartbeat/2018-07-15/item.md

 ## [Ukuvota](https://gitlab.com/yunity/ukuvota)
-The past week was consuming by getting used to F# and figuring out how things work with the fable stack that is used in Ukuvota.
+The past weeks were consuming by getting used to F# and figuring out how things work with the fable - the compiler that turns F# into Js.

 Ukuvota has a new navigation bar and can now parse markdown files!
 The next task is to create the interface for a Group view and possibly add some input fields.

 ![](ukuvota-progress.png)